primer/react/contributor-docs/adrs/adr-010-drafts-are-experimental.md

 + import { UnderlineNav } from '@primer/react/experimental'
 ```

-We would need to keep `@primer/react/drafts` in the short term as well for backward compatibility.
+We would need to keep `@primer/react/drafts` in the short term as well for backwards compatibility.